On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Fixed-Parameter Tractability

-\begin{theorem} {\pvdc{\av}} for all possible values of~$r$ is {\fpt} with respect to the number of distinguished candidates. \end{theorem}
+\begin{theorem} For all possible values of~$r$, {\emph{\pvdc{\av}}} is {\emph\fpt} with respect to the number of distinguished candidates. \end{theorem}

-\begin{proof} Let $((C, V), J\subseteq C, k, \ell)$ be an instance of {\pvdc{\av}} where~$r$ is a non-negative integer.
-Our {\fpt}-algorithm is based on integer-linear programming (ILP) formulation.
-For each subset $A\subseteq \discset$, let $V(A)=\{v\in V\setmid v\cap \discset=A\}$ denote the multiset of votes approving exactly the candidates in~$A$ among all distinguished candidates.
-Let $n(A)=\abs{V(A)}$.
-We calculate the {\av} scores of all non-distinguished candidates and rank them according to their {\av} scores, from those with the highest score to those with the lowest score, with ties being broken arbitrarily.
-Let~$s$ denote the {\av} score of the $k$-th candidate in this rank.
-For each $A\subseteq \discset$ and each $B\subseteq A$ such that $\abs{B}\leq r$, we create a non-negative integer variable~$x_{A, B}$ which indicates that in a solution we change~$x_{A, B}$ votes in~$V(A)$ so that all candidates in~$B$ (and exactly these candidates) are removed from these votes.
-Clearly, we have in total at most $4^{\abs{\discset}}$ variables.
-The constraints are as follows.
+\begin{proof} Let~$r$ be a nonnegative integer, and let $(E, \discset, k, \ell, r)$ be an instance of {\pvdc{\av}}, where $E=(C, V)$ is an election.
+For each subset $A\subseteq \discset$, let $V(A)=\{v\in V\setmid v\cap \discset=A\}$ denote the multiset of votes approving exactly the candidates in~$A$ among all distinguished candidates, and let $n(A)=\abs{V(A)}$.
+We compute the {\av} scores of all nondistinguished candidates and rank them in descending order, breaking ties arbitrarily.
+Let~$s$ denote the {\av} score of the $k$-th candidate in this ranking.
+For each $A \subseteq \discset$ and each subset $B \subseteq A$ with $\abs{B} \leq r$, we introduce a nonnegative integer variable~$x_{A,B}$, representing the number of votes in~$V(A)$ that are modified by removing only the candidates in~$B$.
+In total, there are at most $4^{\abs{\discset}}$ such variables.
+The constraints are as follows. \begin{itemize} \item Since at most~$\ell$ votes can be modified, we enforce